 Data can be breached and stolen in many ways, from laptops and other portable devices to rogue employees, theft of digital assets, human error, and more.

-Would your standard business liability insurance protect you if your electronic data were stolen, your website were shut down by a power failure, you were hacked, or someone filed slander or libel allegations against your business based on a social media post?
+Would your standard business liability insurance protect you if your electronic data were stolen, your website was shut down by a power failure, you were hacked, or someone filed slander or libel allegations against your business based on a social media post?
 Almost every business has at least some cyber risk exposure that needs to be addressed; any business that possesses valuable or sensitive data faces cyber risks and needs to take steps to mitigate them.

 If your business is sued because of a data breach or other cybercrime, cyber liability insurance protects your business assets by paying for your legal defense, settlements and judgments, and even PR and other related expenses.
-Cyber liability coverage can be added to a business owners policy (BOP) or commercial general liability policy, or it can be a stand-alone.
+Cyber liability coverage can be added to a business owner's policy (BOP) or commercial general liability policy, or it can be a stand-alone.
 The cyber insurance market is still evolving, so finding the right policy can be challenging.
 Be sure to ask an independent agent about how cyber liability insurance can help you protect your business.

 Property Insurance for Small Businesses in Auburn, AL